Rafiqul Alam (cricketer)

-Rafiqul Alam (রফিকুল আলম) (born 4 October 1957) is a former Bangladeshi cricketer who played in two One Day Internationals in the 1986 Asia Cup.
+Rafiqul Alam (রফিকুল আলম) (born 4 October 1957) is a Bangladeshi former cricketer who played in two One Day Internationals in the 1986 Asia Cup.
 In his debut match against Pakistan he scored 14.
 He followed this with 10 against Sri Lanka.

 In ICC Trophy

 He was a member of the Bangladesh team that took part in the 2nd ICC Trophy tournament in England.
 He played in all 7 matches (including the semi-Final against eventual champions Zimbabwe).
 Alam, however, failed to impress and scored only 79 runs.
 His highest was 33 in the very first match against West Africa.

 He was slightly more successful four years later.
 He scored 135 runs with an average of 27.00.
 His top score was 51 against Malaysia.
 He also took 5 wickets in the tournament.

 Innings against Omar Qureshi XI

 Rafiqul Alam is best remembered for his sterling 86 against Omar Qureshi XI, a team of Pakistani players led by Imran Khan in January 1986.